samuel-book/model_comparison/README.md

 ---

-Check with the following modifications:
+Check with the following modification:

-1) Calibrated threshold (based on training set)
-2) Balanced trainign set (over-sample minority class in training set)
+1) Balanced trainign set (over-sample minority class in training set)